It's not boring! Find out the top 13 things to do in Podgorica.

 Hours: 9am – 8pm (bookstore), 9am – 11:30pm (café)

-Not so much and old town like the ones in Kotor, Budva and Herceg Novi, Podgorica’s old town was built under Ottoman rule and it’s an old shopping district with winding streets full of jewellery shops, restaurants and boutiques.
+Podgorica’s old town was built under Ottoman rule and it’s an old shopping district with winding streets full of jewelry shops, restaurants and boutiques.

 Podgorica was heavily bombed during WWII so not much of it remains.
 The only remnants of Turkish are two mosques and a clock tower.
 The clock tower was rebuilt in 2005 – look out for signs for Sahat Kula.

-Podgorica’s Centre of Contemporary Art is housed in the former winter palace of King Nikola Petrovic in Krusevac.
+Podgorica’s Center of Contemporary Art is housed in the former winter palace of King Nikola Petrović in Kruševac.
 There are regular exhibitions from local artists as well as permanent exhibitions which are divided into: Europe, Latin America, Asia and Africa.

 While you’re here take a walk through the gardens… it’s a lovely spot for a picnic.